b1gster/BotListConverter/README.md

 - Rijin's [bots.tf](https://bots.tf/) database (`bot`)
 - megascatterbomb's Mega Cheater Database (`mcdb`)
 - Groups of *your* own choice (`groups`)
+- Sleepy List RGL bans (`sleepy-rgl`)

 # How to use:
 1. Make sure python is installed.
 You can get it at https://www.python.org/downloads/.
 Make sure you add it to the PATH too, or else it'll be more difficult to use.
 2. Download the source and open a command prompt or powershell window where you opened it.
-This can be done in the File Explorer by pressing `File -> Open Windows Powershell`.
+This can be done in the File Explorer by pressing `File -> Open Windows Powershell` or clicking the directory bar, typing `cmd` and pressing Enter.
 3. Install the requirements. `python -m pip install -r requirements.txt` or double-click the `install_requirements.bat` file.
 3. Run the script in the prompt you just opened. ```python .\main.py --help``` will display information on how to use it.
-4. Once you finish using it, import the newly exported playerlist into whatever program you're using.
+4. Once you finish using it, import the newly exported playerlist into whatever training software you're using.

 ---
 # Launch options